Peter B. Lawrence: Biography

-Lawrence joined the BBC's The Sky at Night presenting team in 2004 and continues to present the practical observing section of the program to this day.
+Lawrence joined the BBC's The Sky at Night presenting team in 2004, and continues to present the practical observing section of the program to this day.
 He promotes practical astronomy and provides the monthly Sky Guide for the Sky at Night Magazine.
 He provided astronomical consultancy for the BBC Wonders of the Solar System and acted as astronomical consultant for the BBC Stargazing Live series aired in early January 2011.
 He wrote or contributed to much of the downloadable support material for the show.
-He was also the astronomical consultant for the long running BBC Radio 4 series, The Archers, assisting in checking the script for Phil Archer's character when he took up astronomy.
+He was also the astronomical consultant for the BBC Radio 4 series, The Archers, assisting in checking the script for Phil Archer's character when he took up astronomy.

-In 2011, Lawrence travelled to the VLT platform in Paranal, Chile, with Brady Haran to produce a series of videos documenting the site and the telescopes.
-On this trip, Lawrence and Haran captured a live recording of the phenomenon known as the 'Green Flash'.

-In 2016, Lawrence was filmed by BAFTA-nominated filmmaker Gary Tarn for an 11-minute documentary called SLOW TIME.
-One of four contributors, Lawrence was filmed working with his telescope to capture ethereal 'timescapes' of the Universe.

 In 2017, Lawrence was the captain of the Leicester University alumni team in that year's Christmas series of University Challenge.

-Originally observing from his home in Selsey, West Sussex, Lawrence moved to Thornton in Leicestershire in 2019, where he continues to observe.
-During the pandemic, Lawrence observed the planet Venus moving ever-closer to inferior conjunction.
-A run of extremely clear weather allowed him to capture the rare phenomenon known as the atmospheric ring of Venus, an effect which is only visible when the planet appears extremely close to the Sun in the sky when on the Earth side of its orbit.

-Lawrence writes and illustrates astronomical topics for a number of publications.
+Originally observing from his home in Selsey, West Sussex, Lawrence moved to Thornton in Leicestershire in 2019.
+He writes and illustrates astronomical topics for a number of publications.
 He has produced the Night Sky guide for the Daily Telegraph newspaper for many years.
-In addition he also acts as an expert guide on trips to see the Aurora Borealis and Solar Eclipses.
+He also acts as a guide on trips to see the aurora borealis and solar eclipses.

 Academic background

-Lawrence attended and graduated from the University of Leicester with an honours degree in physics with astrophysics, but the fortuitously timed lure of an interesting job in computer software development diverted him away from any further academic studies.
+Lawrence graduated from the University of Leicester with an honours degree in physics with astrophysics.